 What is happening?

 This results in high levels of burnout.
 The reality of the situation is that if a Calgarian calls an ambulance they may have to wait over 40 minutes before a unit arrives from the other side of the city or a nearby rural community.
-Our city needs to address this problem now and we need more ambulances on our streets.
+Our city needs to address this problem now and we need more medics hired into new lines.

 It is my opinion that the primary function of any municipal government is to protect the lives and property of all Calgary citizens.
-Our present municipal government has been failing in this for some years.
+Our present municipal government has been failing.
+Council should have been reaching out to our provincial government to have extra medics hired into permanent lines within our city.

 What should be happening?